david-ewan-campbell/CSharp-React-App-with-Typescript-Project/ClientApp/README.md

 Info on this available at: https://learn.microsoft.com/en-gb/aspnet/core/security/enforcing-ssl?view=aspnetcore-7.0&tabs=visual-studio%2Clinux-ubuntu#trust-the-aspnet-core-https-development-certificate-on-windows-and-macos

+4. Continue to change js components to tsx (Typescript) and interesting to follow error reports that are very clear and specific in showing what properties 'do not exist' and are no longer functional as js class constructor props passed on a state but as properties passed as parameters.

+5. When launching the App, compiling errors & the code that is causing errors are clearly shown in the terminal which I found very useful.
+PROJECT ONGOING>>>>

 --------------------------------------------------
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)